13 min read

 • If your neighbor's house catches fire, yours is protected

 Real example: When Chrome runs each tab in a separate process, one malicious website can't access another tab's data.
 The "walls" (process isolation) protect you.
+This is why Chrome is more secure than old browsers.

 Threads: Rooms in a House